 If you aren't segmenting your list of prospects before contacting them, you are missing out on one of the easiest ways to improve conversions.
 By segmenting prospects, you can make small changes to your sales approach, focusing specifically on the prospect and his or her needs.
 For instance, segmenting prospects based on their company size is helpful, as it allows salespersons to up-sell larger prospects.
 Of course, this is just one of the many ways in which prospects can be segmented.

 Want to learn more about how SalesLeads' custom lead generation solutions can help your segmenting strategies?
-Click Hereto talk with an account manager
+Open a free account to check it out.

 Follow Up with Prospects